apache/parquet-format/LogicalTypes.md

 ##### path

 An opaque path string to an external file (e.g., `s3://bucket/file.jpg`).
-No special encoding (e.g., URI encoding) is applied.
+No special encoding (e.g., URI encoding) is applied on top of the user provided data.
 If `path` is absent, the value refers to this file (a self-reference).

 ##### offset